 Some readers of the Language Hacking Guide have been telling me that they have been using my suggestions in their own classrooms or with their own children with positive results!
 Do you teach a language in a more interesting way than traditional approaches?

 Have you taught English (or another language) yourself and found that it helps your own language learning mission?
 Disagree with me and think that a dusty old blackboard and time-tested course material is the best way to learn a language?
-Share your thoughts with us in the comments below!
+Share your thoughts!
 And don’t forget to share this post with your friends on Facebook!